ICDE24/PMMRec/README.md

    - We provide Pre-trained PMMRec .
 You fist need to download [Pmmrec_pt](https://drive.google.com/drive/folders/1c-pGz0UkG_Ki6V4YyjTsX5fOtNI2RW0a?usp=sharing), and put it in current file.

-3. Download text encoders :  [xlm-roberta-base](https://huggingface.co/xlm-roberta-base) , and put it in "**TextEncoder**"file.
+3. Download text encoders :  [xlm-roberta-base](https://huggingface.co/xlm-roberta-base) , and put it in "**TextEncoders**"file.

-4. Download text encoders :  [clip-vit-base-patch32](https://huggingface.co/openai/clip-vit-base-patch32) , and put it in "**CVEncoder**"file.
+4. Download text encoders :  [clip-vit-base-patch32](https://huggingface.co/openai/clip-vit-base-patch32) , and put it in "**CVEncoders**"file.